 - (A) Requests for materials may be accepted from registered patrons.
 Requests may be made in person, by phone, or through online access to LINKcat.
 A caller must be prepared to provide a library card number to request holds. - (B) Hold notices are sent via email, phone, or U.S. Postal Service. - (C) Hold notices indicate a date after which materials will be returned to the shelves or to owning libraries.
 Per agreements with SCLS, unless extenuating circumstances arise, items remain on the hold shelf for seven (7) days after the library receives them.
-Patrons may request an extension to the hold if there are no other holds. - (D) Patrons who fail to check out holds before the expiration date may have their names added to the bottom of the hold list if they desire.

-- (E) To protect patrons' privacy, holds will only be checked out to the patron requesting them or to people the patron authorizes.
+Patrons may request an extension to the hold if there are no other holds. - (D) Patrons who fail to check out holds before the expiration date may have their names added to the bottom of the hold list if they desire. - (E) To protect patrons' privacy, holds will only be checked out to the patron requesting them or to people the patron authorizes.
 A patron must complete the Holds Pickup Authorization Form to authorize other people to check out his/her holds.
-To comply with Wisconsin State Statute \$43.30 parents or guardians of children under 16 must complete the Holds Pickup Authorization Form as well, but they can sign for their children.
+To comply with Wisconsin State Statute §43.30 parents or guardians of children under 16 must complete the Holds Pickup Authorization Form as well, but they can sign for their children.
 To do so, they must first prove they are the custodial parent or guardian..
 If proof of custody is established, but the parent or guardian does not have the child's library card number, staff can complete the authorization without the card number.
 Staff will place an OPAC note that the patron will see that reads, "A Holds Pickup Authorization was completed by your parent(s)/guardian(s) (NAME).
 This is allowable by state law until you turn 16.
 On your birthday of mm/dd/yyyy if you continue to want this/these person(s) picking up your holds you must sign the Holds Pickup Authorization Form yourself."
-Staff will also place a Circulation Note that appears at checkout for staff that reads, "On mm/dd/yyyy the Holds Pickup Authorization Form themselves thus complying with Wisconsin State Statute \$43.30." - (F) Patrons may select or request library pick-up locations other than the Portage Public Library when placing holds.
-Items unavailable in LINKcat must be requested as an interlibrary loan at the library where pick-up is desired.
+Staff will also place a Circulation Note that appears at checkout for staff that reads, "On mm/dd/yyyy the Holds Pickup Authorization for all parties expires until the 16 year old patron signs the Holds Pickup Authorization Form themselves thus complying with Wisconsin State Statute §43.30."

+- (E) Patrons may select or request library pick-up locations other than the Portage Public Library when placing holds.
+Items unavailable in LINKcat must be requested as an interlibrary loan at the library where pick-up is desired. - (F) Library users are limited to five (5) interlibrary loan (loans from libraries outside of SCLS) requests per week.
+Interlibrary Loan staff may make exceptions to these limits in special circumstances.